 I frequently get asked what are good reading programs for autism or how to teach reading to students with autism spectrum disorder.
 I did a post a while back on the challenges and thoughts about teaching reading to students with autism, and many of you asked for ideas about tools to support reading in your classrooms.

 This post will help gather some current tools for improving reading skills specifically for students with autism.
 But these resources are also great (and frequently were developed) for students in special education in general.

 This is not a comprehensive review of all the curricula or materials available.
 In my earlier post I talked about the fact that there isn’t an “autism spectrum reading curriculum.”
 Reading curricula are developed to address skill deficits specific to reading.
 But students with ASD have significant difficulty with language, which makes reading skills and particularly reading comprehension difficult for many of them.

 Information About Reading Programs for Autism

 I talked in my earlier post about using Edmark, PCI and Reading Mastery.
-They are some of the best tools I’ve found for teaching reading, but all need significant additional materials for addressing teaching comprehension.
+They are some of the best tools I’ve found for teaching reading.
+But, like many curricula, they often benefit from additional materials.
+Students with autism, in particular, need specific instruction in comprehension skills.
 Here are some posts and websites with information about each of them and other curricula.

-There are very few reviews out there about PCI but I have a district using it now and they love it for their kids with multiple disabilities including autism.
+There are very few reviews out there about PCI but I have worked with several districts that have used it and loved it.
 Superteach, my sister, used it in her classroom and has written one of the few reviews I could find:

-- Superteach’s Special Ed Spot wrote about the PCI program specifically including how it is broken down and how it worked for her students: It’s a PCI Reading and Marvelous Monday
+- Superteach’s Special Ed Spot wrote about the PCI curriculum, specifically including how it is broken down and how it worked for her students: It’s a PCI Reading and Marvelous Monday

 - She also a review of PCI and Edmark in this post: Edmark or PCI